ENVIRONMENTAL

 SEAGRASS

-Three zones, The Narrows, Western Basin and South Trees Inlet, were graded in a good (B) or very good (A) condition.
-Poor recovery was observed in the Inner Harbour due to low biomass and species composition, resulting in a very poor grade (E) for this zone.
-Mid Harbour received a lower grade (satisfactory, C) and the Rodds Bay grade remained the same (poor, D).
+Four zones, The Narrows, Western Basin, South Trees Inlet, and Rodds Bay were graded in a good (B) or very good (A) condition.
+Although recovery in biomass and area was observed in the Inner Harbour, a very poor species composition score resulted in a poor grade (D) for this zone.
+Mid Harbour received a lower grade (poor, D), while the Rodds Bay grade improved markedly (2023: poor, D; 2024: good, B).

 Over twenty years of annual monitoring in seagrass condition around Gladstone Harbour indicates a strong relationship between seagrass condition and influences such as rainfall and river flow.
-Decreases in Seagrass condition in the 2023 Gladstone Harbour Report Card may be attributed to above average rainfall and increased discharge from the Calliope River relative to previous years.
-Additionally, another factor impacting seagrass recovery around Gladstone Harbour, particularly in the Pelican Banks meadows, is turtle and dugong herbivory.
-It is likely that high levels of herbivory from dugongs and turtles may be altering the species composition and restricting recovery of this meadow.
+Improvements in Seagrass condition in the 2024 Gladstone Harbour Report Card may be attributed to below average rainfall and decreased discharge from the Calliope River relative to previous years.
+It is also possible that high levels of herbivory from dugongs and turtles may be impacting the condition of some meadows such as Pelican Banks.

 CORAL